Thomaswang0822/CUDA-Path-Tracer/README.md

 - [An awesome algorithm overview](https://computergraphics.stackexchange.com/a/5153/21736): focuses on Monte-Carlo and MIS ideas.
 - [Alias Method](https://keithschwarz.com/darts-dice-coins/): sampling from a discrete distribution in O(1); used for light sampling in the project.
 - [CUDA Unified Memory](https://developer.nvidia.com/blog/unified-memory-cuda-beginners/)
+- [MIS Overview](https://computergraphics.stackexchange.com/a/8631/21736): a great algorithmic overview of MIS with more explanations on derivations.

 P.S.
 Documentation of traditional (CUDA-irrelevant) technical details can be found in my CPU path-tracer README.